ParsaAb13/-Mathematical-and-Statistical-Practices-/README.md

-# Mathematical  and Statistical Practices with python
+## Mathematical and Statistical Practices with Python

-just simple Practices with Python programming and i m Practice with Numpy , Pandas , matplotlib.pyplot , scipy , scipy.stats and Some Measures of central like mean , median , skewness , and standard deviation , and some standard scores Zscores , Tscores and for error i want to say is it challenge for You for completing this code im junior Data scientist and AI enthusiastic and Also Computer science student in university , i know im so Junior at this field but i first i want to complete my statistical and mathematicals fields then going for Machine learning like Decition Tree , Train test ...
+This repository is dedicated to simple practices and exercises using Python programming aimed at enhancing my skills in mathematical and statistical concepts.

+## Libraries Used

+I am practicing with the following Python libraries:
+- **NumPy**: For numerical computations.
+- **Pandas**: For data manipulation and analysis.
+- **Matplotlib.pyplot**: For data visualization.
+- **SciPy**: For scientific computing.
+- **SciPy.stats**: For statistical functions.

+## Topics Covered

+In this repository, I am focusing on key statistical concepts, including:
+- Measures of central tendency such as:
+  - Mean
+  - Median
+  - Skewness
+  - Standard Deviation

+"and for error i want to say is it challenge for You for completing this code"

+- Standard scores such as:
+  - Z-scores
+  - T-scores

+## Current Focus

+As a junior data scientist and AI enthusiast, I am currently focused on solidifying my understanding of statistical and mathematical fundamentals.
+My goal is to eventually delve into machine learning concepts, including decision trees, train-test splits, and more.

+I appreciate any support and feedback from others in the community as I navigate through this learning journey.

-And Thanks for your Supporting :)
+Thank you for your support! 😊